vvalencia789/Classwork/README.md

 # Classwork

-9/19 This is oor first attempt of connecting our classwork to guthub
+9/19 This is our first attempt of connecting our classwork to guthub